andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 ### Observing the job state by using Live Data

-WorkManager makes it easy to observe the current state of the execution:
+WorkManager makes it easy to observe the current state of the job execution:

 <pre><code class="language-kotlin">
 WorkManager.getInstance()